HL7/davinci-crd/input/pagecontent/hooks.md

 *  Codes **SHALL** be valid JSON property names and SHALL come from the <a href="ValueSet-cardType.html">CRD Card Types.</a> list if an applicable type is in that list.

-*  Codes, names and descriptions **SHALL** be unique within a [CDS Service](https://cds-hooks.hl7.org/1.0/#response) definition.
+*  Codes, names, and descriptions **SHALL** be unique within a [CDS Service](https://cds-hooks.hl7.org/1.0/#response) definition.
 They **SHOULD** be consistent across different hooks supported by the same payer when dealing with the same types of configuration options.

 *  Payer services providing more than one type of coverage requirement information/guidance **SHOULD** expose configuration options allowing clients to dynamically control what information is returned by the service.